twilight-project/forkscanner/spec/spec.md

 Node API endpoint needs authentication.
 For that we can either decide to create and maintain a user table or just use a JWT token.
 That is on the developer to decide

-## Bootstrapping Forkscanner
+##                                                             Fork Detection

-For Bootstrapping we will create a service that will query the nodes and update the DB.
-For this we use the **rpc::getchaintips** Json-Rpc call.
-We query all nodes to share their latest chain tips and we save those in the DB

-**Tip height/Chain tip height:**
-Tip height is the height of the block at the tip of a chain.

-**Service**
-The service will perform the following tasks.

-- First check any old inactive and unreachable chain tips in the DB and remove them.
-- Then Query all nodes using the getchaintip RPC call.
-- Run a loop on chain tips.
-    - Get the latest tip block for the chaintip (Hence forth mentioned as the block )^
-    - The chain tip returned by the RPC call will have a status.^

-**- Active
+To begin with Forkscanner connects with the bitcoin nodes and uses **rpc::getchaintips** to get the chaintips from all connected bitcoin nodes.
+This information is saved in the Postgres DB and is later used to deduce the True chaintip.

+## bootstrapping the system

+When the system starts, It cleans old/inactive chaintips, this is accomplished by removing any chaintips entries from the DB.
+Then forkscanner starts querying the connected nodes using the **rpc::getchaintips**.

+example of result returned by the **rpc::getchaintips** can be viewed [here](https://developer.bitcoin.org/reference/rpc/getchaintips.html).
+As described in the example this endpoint returns a list of chaintips seen by that specific node.
+Each of these chaintips has one of the below listed status

+- active
+- valid-fork
-- Invalid
+- invalid
-- Valid fork
+- headers only
 - Valid headers

+Also please keep in mind that chaintip is the blockhash of the latest block of the btc chain and that a bitcoin node can only have one chaintip which it considers active.
+Each chaintip status mentioned above is processed differently.

+## Active
+Active means that node considers this chaintip to be the latest one. when the forkscanner gets active chaintip from the node, it follows below steps

+- Create an entry for this block in blocks table, if it does not exist already.
+- Update the mark_valid_by field in the block table by the node id of the chaintip object.
+- Find or create the chain tip in DB (chaintips table).
+- If chain tip exists and the latest tip block is not equal to the block we got earlier.
+    - Update the tip block.
+    - set parent_chaintip_id to null.
+    - set each childs parent_chaintip_id to null.

+## Valid-forks
+valid fork means that the node has validated that a fork occured with this chaintip. since valid-fork means that its a fork, forkscanner needs to maintain a hierarchy to find the block where the fork occured. when the forkscanner gets valid-fork chaintip from the node, it follows below steps

+- Find or create a the block and its ancestors.
+    - Get the block by hash form DB.
+    - If we don’t find the block
+       - Get the block from node and add in the DB.
+    - Once we have the block find its ancestors.
+       - We run a loop and break if a certain height is achieved (height check is to limit computing).
+          - Get block from DB.
+          - Set parent = current block’s parent.
+          - If parent is null.
+             - Get current block from node or just block headers from node if block is not found.
+             - Set parent = as currents block’s previous block hash.
+             - Update current blocks parent_id DB with parent.
+          - If we have a parent in DB.
+             - Break if parent is connected.
-- Headers-only**
+          - Else
+             - We get the parent block from Node.
+          - Update parent by this new block and add the parent block in DB.
+And set mark_valid field.
+          - Update current’s block’s parent_id by parent.
+          - Set block as the parent and re run the loop for parent to find ancestors.

 - We process each scenario differently (explained below).^
 - After processing the chain tips we match children, check_parent, match_parent for each node and chain tip combination.
 (All 3 processes are explained below)
 - After creating block entries we check for invalid blocks (explained below)
 - The last step in this service is to detect the blocks which have the tendency to go stale.

-**Active:**

-- update the mark_valid_by field in the block table by the node id of the chaintip object.^
-- Find or create the chain tip in DB.^
-- If chain tip exists and the latest tip block is not equal to the block we got earlier.^
-    - Update the tip block^
-    - set parent_chaintip_id to null^
-    - set each childs parent_chaintip_id to null^

-**Valid-forks:**

-- Find or create a the block and its ancestors.^
-    - Get the block by hash form DB.^
-    - If we don’t find the block^
-       - Get the block from node and add in the DB^
-    - Once we have the block find its ancestors.^
-       - We run a loop and break if a certain height is achieved.^
-          - Get block from DB^
-          - Set parent = current block’s parent^
-          - If parent is null^
-             - Get current block from node or just block headers from node if block is not found.^
-             - Set parent = as currents block’s previous block hash.^
-             - Update current blocks parent_id DB with parent.^
-          - If we have a parent in DB^
-             - Break if parent is connected.^
-          - Else^
-             - We get the parent block from Node^
-          - Update parent by this new block and add the parent block in DB.
-And set mark_valid field.
-          - Update current’s block’s parent_id by parent.^
-          - Set block as the parent and re run the loop for parent to find ancestors.^

-**Invalid:**
+## Invalid:
+invalid means that there isa chaintips which this nodes considers invalid. processing is as follow

-**-** its the same as valid-forks except that we set the mark_invalid field.^
+-its the same as valid-forks except that we set the mark_invalid field.

-**Valid-headers/Headers-only:**
+## Valid-headers/Headers-only:
+Headers only means that the node only have the header for this chaintip where as valid-headers means that the node only has headers but considers these headers valid. the processing of these statuses are a under.

-- Return if the block height is less then minimum height.^
+- Return if the block height is less then minimum height.
-- Return if block is present in DB^
+- Return if block is present in DB
-- Otherwise create an entry in DB and mark the headers-only field as True.^
+- Otherwise create an entry in DB and mark the headers-only field as True.

 **Match Children:**
 Check if any of the other nodes are behind us.
 If they don't have a parent,